Maksuzs2401/CNN_hardware-accelerator/README.md

 # CNN Hardware Accelerator for ECG Arrhythmia Classification
 This project implements a 5-layer Convolutional neural network for real-time ECG heartbeat classification on an FPGA.
 The model is trained in python
 and implemented on an FPGA in systemverilog.
-The four different states of classifications are: Normal, Supraventricular, Ventricular,
+The five different states of classifications are: Normal, Supraventricular, Ventricular,
 Fusion and Unknown/Paced.

 > **Current Status:** Active Development.
 The Python software training pipeline is under mdification, decided to reduce the number of dense layers to 1.
 The FPGA hardware pipeline is complete. **The FPGA model passed the test with dummy/known values.** The final testing is to be done on actual trained weights.